eatnumber1/macspoof/README.md

 different way of getting a MAC address, and I'd have to write all new ASM to support 32-bit Linux.

+# TODO
+Add support for overriding mac addresses on a per interface basis.
+Patches welcome.

 # Advanced

 ## How does it work?